Peptidoglycan recognition protein 1: Cytotoxicity

 Mouse PGLYRP1 (Tag7) was reported to be cytotoxic for tumor cells and to function as a Tumor Necrosis Factor-α (TNF-α)-like cytokine.
 Subsequent experiments revealed that PGLYRP1 (Tag7) by itself does not have cytotoxic activity, but that PGLYRP1 (Tag7) forms a complex with heat shock protein 70 (Hsp70) and that only these complexes are cytotoxic for tumor cells, whereas PGLYRP1 (Tag7) by itself acts as an antagonist of cytotoxicity of PGLYRP1-Hsp70 complexes.
+The complexes of PGLYRP1-derived peptide with metastasin or its peptide fragments are also cytotoxic to cancer cells that have TNFR1 receptors.

 Interaction with host proteins and receptors

 Human and mouse PGLYRP1 (Tag7) bind heat shock protein 70 (Hsp70) in solution and PGLYRP1-Hsp70 complexes are also secreted by cytotoxic lymphocytes, and these complexes are cytotoxic for tumor cells.
 This cytotoxicity is antagonized by metastasin (S100A4) and heat shock-binding protein HspBP1.
-PGLYRP1-Hsp70 complexes bind to the TNFR1 (tumor necrosis factor receptor-1, which is a death receptor) and induce a cytotoxic effect via apoptosis and necroptosis.
+However, complexes of metastasin with PGLYRP1-derived peptide (but not the entire PGLYRP1) are also cytotoxic to tumor cells.
+PGLYRP1-Hsp70 complexes and PGLYRP1 peptide-metastasin complexes bind to the TNFR1 (tumor necrosis factor receptor-1, which is a death receptor) and induce a cytotoxic effect via apoptosis and necroptosis.
 This cytotoxicity is associated with permeabilization of lysosomes and mitochondria.
 By contrast, free PGLYRP1 acts as a TNFR1 antagonist by binding to TNFR1 and inhibiting its activation by PGLYRP1-Hsp70 complexes.
-A peptide from human PGLYRP1 (amino acids 163-175) also inhibits the cytotoxic effects of TNF-α and PGLYRP1-Hsp70 complexes.
+Some peptides from human PGLYRP1 potentiate and some inhibit the cytotoxic effects of TNF-α and PGLYRP1-Hsp70 complexes and inhibit cytokine production in human peripheral blood mononuclear cells.
+The inhibitory peptides also decrease inflammatory responses in a mouse model of acute lung injury and in the complete Freund's adjuvant-induced arthritis in mice.

 Human PGLYRP1 complexed with peptidoglycan or multimerized binds to and stimulates TREM-1 (triggering receptor expressed on myeloid cells-1), a receptor present on neutrophils, monocytes and macrophages that induces production of pro-inflammatory cytokines.

+In the endoplasmic reticulum and Golgi in mouse macrophages, intracellular PGLYRP1 complexes with its ligand (N-acetylglucosamine N-acetylmuramic tripeptide) and with NOD2 (nucleotide-binding oligomerization domain-containing protein 2) and GEF-H1 (guanine nucleotide exchange factor).
+This initiates signaling cascade that results in expression of immune regulators that protect tissues, such as intestinal mucosa, from excessive inflammation.
+In mouse brain and spinal cord PGLYRP1 is secreted by microglial cells and initiates the TREM-1–Syk–Erk1/2–Stat3 signaling pathway in glial cells, which leads to the production of proinflammatory mediators.